aerostack2/aerostack2.github.io/docs/_02_examples/crazyflie/project_crazyflie/index.rst

 .. code-block:: bash

-    ./launch_as2.sh -s -w -t
+    ./launch_as2.sh -s -m -t

-This will open a simulation for a swarm of 3 drones alongside the Aerostack2 components necessary for the mission execution.
+This will open a simulation for a swarm (argument ``-m``) of 3 drones alongside the Aerostack2 components necessary for the mission execution.

 A window like the following image should open.